Through travel and interacting with various cultures, Robert Odell has gained invaluable life experiences.

 Should You Say Happy Memorial Day?

-Memorial Day Isn't Veterans Day
+Memorial Day Is Not Veterans Day

 Many people get Memorial Day and Veterans Day mixed up.
 However, they are two very different days.
-Memorial Day is a time to remember those who have given their lives in service to the United States of America.
-It is a day for families to grieve, honor, reflect, and celebrate the lives of loved ones.
-Veterans Day is observed every year on November 11 and recognizes all who have served in the military.
-That day honors living veterans and also those who made the ultimate sacrifice for their country.
+Memorial Day is a time to remember those who have died while serving in the United States military.
+It is a day for families to grieve, honor, reflect and celebrate the lives of loved ones.
+Americans observe Veteran's Day every year on November 11.
+That day honors living veterans and also those who died for their country.

-A Day of Remembrance
+Memorial Day Is a Day of Remembrance

 Memorial Day is a day of remembrance.
 It is a day to pause, pray, and give gratitude.
-It is time to remember the 1.3 million brave men and women who have died to protect the freedoms every American enjoys.
+It is a time to remember the millions of brave men and women who have died to protect the freedoms every American enjoys.
 The day has also morphed into a time to pay homage to loved ones and first responders and honor the recipients of the Medal of Honor.
 That makes Memorial Day a time to show respect.

 What Do You Think?